Venezuela's opposition candidate Gonzalez Urrutia: from placeholder to pointman

 "This is my contribution to the democratic cause...
 This is my contribution to unity, to the struggle for a democratic transition."

-Unassuming Gonzalez Urrutia does not have the sparkle of 56-year-old Machado, who is received like a rock star wherever she travels to campaign for him.
+Unassuming Gonzalez Urrutia does not have the sparkle of 56-year-old Machado, who is received like a rock star wherever she campaigns for him.

-Nor does he enjoy the state-sponsored ubiquity of Maduro, who spreads his populist message from public TV, graffiti on building facades, T-shirts, even dolls in his likeness.
+Nor does he enjoy the state-fueled high profile of Maduro, who spreads his populist message on public TV, is painted onto building facades, seen everywhere on T-shirts, and for the younger set, even with dolls in his likeness.

-For Jose Toro Hardy, an economist and political analyst with the Andres Bello Catholic University in Caracas, Gonzalez Urrutia is the antithesis of Maduro "and the traditional politician."

-The opposition candidate is also different to the stocky but sprightly Maduro in other ways: he walks slowly, expresses himself reservedly and has a slight hand tremor.
+While Maduro is sprightly and bellowing, Gonzalez Urrutia walks slowly, expresses himself reservedly and has a slight hand tremor.

-Public speaking is not his forte, and Gonzalez Urrutia tends to stick to prepared scripts delivered in a monotone voice.
+Public speaking is not his forte, and the septuagenarian tends to stick to prepared scripts delivered in a monotone voice.

 He much prefers that the cameras and microphones point at the charismatic Machado, who has traveled the country to beat the drum for her replacement by car as she is banned from flying.

 Described by those who know him as "decent," "intelligent" and a "democrat," Gonzalez Urrutia is credited with building the opposition coalition into what it is today.
-He has worked to this end quietly, behind the scenes, for the last 16 years.
+Quietly, behind the scenes, for the last 16 years.

 Ramon Guillermo Aveledo, a former secretary of the coalition group, has described the reluctant leader as "a servant of the republic."

-Gonzalez Urrutia insists he has no personal aspirations and still refers to Machado as "the leader of the opposition."
+Gonzalez Urrutia insists he has no personal aspirations and consistently refers to Machado as "the leader of the opposition."

 One of his life's pleasures, he has said, is to chat from his balcony with two of his four grandchildren who live in a neighboring apartment in Caracas.